antipatico/balatromobile/README.md

 ## Patches
 Every patch is versioned, allowing the upkeeping of different patches for different versions of the game.
-As of today, the version check is disabled (since only one version of the game is supported anyway).
+As of today, the platform check is disabled (since only android is supported anyway).
-A refactor is needed to make the version system make sense.
+You can force the patching of unsupported game versions by supplying the `--force` flag.

 You can list the available patches using the `list-patches` command:
 ```